My 3-Step Plan For IBS: How I Naturally Treated My Digestive Problems

 I realize you’re probably thinking, Ugh, I pretty much can’t eat anything.

 Here's how I eat when I need some digestive relief.
-It comes down to one core principle: Protein + fat + veggies.
-The food will still taste delicious, it’ll leave you full, and it still falls within the scope of this low FODMAP diet.
+It comes down to three core groups: protein, fat, and veggies.
+The meal will still taste delicious, it’ll leave you full, and it still falls within the scope of this low FODMAP diet.

 Eggs with half an avocado, and/or a green smoothie.